rosalindfranklininstitute/volume-em-container-documentation/docs/software/napari.md

 [Create a new issue](https://github.com/rosalindfranklininstitute/napari-clemreg-empanada/issues/new) on the container GitHub repository.
-Please share as much information as you can regarding your host system (operating system, container runtime), the commands you are trying to run as well as any and all error messages.
+Please share as much information as you can regarding your host system (operating system, container runtime), the commands you are trying to run as well as any error messages.

 ## Version and license information